Greensky Bluegrass Delivers A Windows-Down Rock And Roll Tune 'Do It Alone'

 I ask myself, "Why do I do it alone?"
 It's because I've got a whole room of thousands singing at the top of their lungs with me.
 Whenever I write something emotional that might be difficult to sing, I'm reminded of the fact the crowd is there.
 Hopefully, it's a reminder for other people as well and we all have something to chant together."

-One important thing to know about Greensky Bluegrass — they don't need a drummer to rock, and "Do It Again," is exemplary of that.
+One important thing to know about Greensky Bluegrass — they don't need a drummer to rock, and "Do It Alone," is exemplary of that.
 From the start, the song simmers right below the boiling surface, picking up along the way, as solos trade, ambient guitar noise colors the background until a "real" bluegrass guitar solo kicks the song into overdrive.